 - If a client is enrolled in HH, any future authorizations to continue services will require one of the following listed under Secondary Referral: for continued HH a 60 - Moderate or 61 - High Intensity; to discontinue HH and continue with a standard outpatient authorization a 62 - Opt Out.
 The exception to that is for instant authorizations and the PG033- they will not require the HH Secondary Referral. - Clients under the age of 21 that are enrolled using referral code 60 or 61 will be placed in the Children's HH if criteria has been met.
-If the individual wishes to be in an adult HH, use the referral code 63 (Moderate for adults 18-20) or 64 (High for adults 18-20). - It is the provider's responsibility to ensure that the client meets all Medical Necessity Criteria for any HH level they request. - SMI must be checked on the CDC for adults, and SED must be checked for children. - When the HH PA is acquired, a standard outpatient PA is also issued for the Level of Care identified.
+If the individual wishes to be in an adult HH, use the referral code 63 (Moderate for adults 18-20) or 64 (High for adults 18-20). - It is the provider's responsibility to ensure that the client meets all Medical Necessity Criteria for any HH level they request. - Medical necessity criteria for Transitional Case Management must be met for children in HH to assist them with transitioning from inpatient care to the community. - SMI must be checked on the CDC for adults, and SED must be checked for children. - When the HH PA is acquired, a standard outpatient PA is also issued for the Level of Care identified.
 They are two separate PAs with two separate financial caps.
 Some services can be provided under the standard outpatient PA; in conjunction with services provided under the HH PA (see Limitations above for excluded services). - Collaborating with Other Agencies: As there is a standard outpatient PA, in addition to the HH PA, collaboration with another agency regarding that outpatient PA can occuronly the financial cap for the outpatient PA would be shared.
 If a HH provider wants to collaborate with another agency on the provision of HH Core Services, the HH provider would be responsible for payment to the collaborating agency for HH services. - If once an HH PA is acquired and the client loses TXIX, the system will deny the monthly HH Core Services code/rate.
 However, any service functions submitted (intended for HH reporting) will waterfall to ODMHSAS for payment under the outpatient service PA for providers with ODMHSAS contracts (it will not waterfall for agencies without ODMHSAS contracts).
 Since the HH reporting codes may be matched with HH service functions that are not in line with that codes allowed usage under standard outpatient rules, providers will need to watch TXIX eligibility closely. - A HH PA can be ended in one of two ways: - Through the entry of a formal discharge; or - Through revising the CDC for the existing PA, changing the Secondary Referral to 62 - Opt Out. - If a client is transitioning from one HH program, to a HH program at another agency, the initial HH agency would need to end their HH PA by revising the CDC Secondary Referral to 62 - Opt Out.
 The New HH agency will not be able to admit/enroll until this occurs.